We all know the success the Mets have had on Opening Day since losing eight of their first nine.

 San Francisco, 1-1

-Seven of the home openers have gone to extra innings (three wins, four losses), and in home openers that weren’t on the season’s Opening Day, the Mets are 15-13 — leaving them at 21-8 on Opening Day in New York.
+Seven of the home openers have gone to extra innings (three wins, four losses), and in home openers that weren’t on the season’s Opening Day, the Mets are 15-12 — leaving them at 22-8 on Opening Day itself in New York.

 And for individual achievements, the Mets’ winningest pitcher in home openers is the man who holds the Major League record for most Opening Day starts: Tom Seaver, who was 6-0 at Shea with the April bunting.
 Following him are Jerry Koosman (3-0) and Dwight Gooden (3-2).
-Al Leiter (2-0) had been the only other pitcher — Met or opponent — with more than a single victory until Jacob deGrom won the last two home openers, in 2015 and ’16.
+Al Leiter (2-0) had been the only other pitcher — Met or opponent — with more than a single victory until Jacob deGrom won in 2015 and ’16.

 Three visiting pitchers have lost more than one opener (Gooden is the only Met to have done so).
 Steve Rogers lost with the Expos in 1976 and ’78 and Livan Hernandez dropped decisions with the Marlins in ’99 and the Nationals in ’06.
 The losingest pitcher?
 That would be Hall of Famer Steve Carlton, all with the Phillies: ’72, ’75, ’82 and ’83.
 Seaver got the wins in ’72 and ’75 and was the starter in ’83, but the win went to Doug Sisk after Seaver was pulled and the Mets scored twice in the seventh in a 2-0 victory.